-\ Site constraints and/or sunlight protection requirements may prevent maximum allowable (CR) densities from being achieved.
+\ Site constraints and/or sunlight protection requirements may result in maximum allowable (CR) densities from being achieved.

-\\ Maximum allowable (CR) densities include floor area ratio, as calculated under the Land Use Bylaw.
+\\ Maximum allowable (CR) densities include gross floor area, as calculated under the Land Use Bylaw.

 3.4.2 Maximum density

 Density or scale of development and the mix of residential and non-residential uses are expressed as floor area ratio (FAR).
 Maximum densities are applied by parcel and are intended to regulate the following variables: